 People generally think of divorce litigation as going into court and fighting until the bitter end.
 While not all divorce litigation is carried out in the same manner, it is important for parties wary of such litigation to know that they have a number of alternatives.

-Parties can sit down either by themselves or with their divorce attorneys for a meeting or a series of settlement meetings to try and negotiate the terms of the settlement agreement.
+Parties can sit down either by themselves or with their dedicated divorce attorneys for a meeting or a series of settlement meetings to try and negotiate the terms of the settlement agreement.
 There are many cases that are settled in this way, as it allows both parties to make compromises that result in terms that are agreeable to everyone.

-Mediation is another alternative to traditional litigation in the court.
+Mediation is another alternative to traditional litigation in a Virginia court.
 In mediation, a mediator is a neutral third party whose role is to help the parties arrive at compromises in order to construct an agreement that is palatable to each other.
 This mediator is not allowed to give legal advice, so it is important to have an attorney on your side to keep your rights and interests in mind during this process.

 Any issue can be resolved using mediation, including: